webmaster-cepr/main-page-features/README.md

 http://www.cepr.net.

 ChangeLog

+1.3
+* Time added to parameters.
+Now user can select number of seconds for the boxes to display.
+If time is not saved, features will not rotate.
+Default is 5 seconds.
+* Javascript functions moved inline into the module itself, except the bit that needs to be loaded with the page.
+That still needs to be placed in the head tags of the template.

+1.2
+* Added ability to select the boxes, stopping the cycle feature.

+1.1
 * Some headlines were not getting links based on accidentally leftover if/else statements.
 Fixed.
-* Added ability to select the boxes, stopping the cycle feature.

 COPYING/LICENSE